json-schema-org/community/README.md

 | 💬 Discussions       | https://github.com/orgs/json-schema-org/discussions

 ### Community meetings
 We hold monthly Office Hours and weekly Open Community Working Meetings.
-Office Hours are every first Tuesday of the month at 15:00 BST, and by appointment.
+Office Hours are every first Tuesday of the month, and by appointment.
 Open Community Working Meetings are every Monday at 14:00 PT.

 **Office Hours (Monthly):**

 **Office Hours** provide time for the community for questions, discussions, comments, or just to chat about JSON Schema.

+We host two different alternate sessions:

+APAC/Americas friendly every 2 months - First Tuesday at 15:00 PT
+Europe/Americas friendly every 2 months - First Tuesday at 15:00 BST

 More details [here](https://github.com/orgs/json-schema-org/discussions/34/).